Update you browser

 Thailand has a vibrant craft weaving sector, sustained in large part through local purchases of the textiles produced, though there are also aspirations to export these products.

-Key issues identified by researchers relating to the longer-term sustainability of this rural industry include:
+Key issues relating to the longer-term sustainability of this rural industry include:

 Weavers studio Ban Rai.
 2019 (photographer: Dr Peter Oakley)